Monadical-SAS/solana-dns/README.md

 dig @127.0.0.1 -p 5300 google.com
 ```
-If don't like helper scripts installing packages and want to understand/fine-tune the setup, or if you encounter any issues, follow the [Manual Setup](#Manual-Setup) steps below.
+If you don't like helper scripts installing packages and want to understand/fine-tune the setup, or if you encounter any issues, follow the [Manual Setup](#Manual-Setup) steps below.

 ---